ankitdaf/Python-Projects/Phototime/README.md

 Changelog:

--Added checking for filetype and path
+-Added option to prefix and postfix strings, as per issue #1 -Added checking for filetype and path
 -Made invocation similar to standard command line script invocations -Added a suffix counter to the filename in case multiple pictures were taken in a second, doesn't skip renaming anymore